 1 Yocto Project Profiling and Tracing Manual

-Yocto bundles a number of tracing and profiling tools — this ‘HOWTO’ describes their basic usage and shows by example how to make use of them to examine application and system behavior.
+Yocto Project bundles a number of tracing and profiling tools — this manual describes their basic usage and shows by example how to make use of them to analyze application and system behavior.

-The purpose of this ‘HOWTO’ is to present a set of common and generally useful tracing and profiling idioms along with their application (as appropriate) to each tool, in the context of a general-purpose ‘drill-down’ methodology that can be applied to solving a large number (90%?) of problems.
-For help with more advanced usages and problems, please see the documentation and/or websites listed for each tool.
+The purpose of this manual is to present a set of common and generally useful tracing and profiling idioms along with their application (as appropriate) to each tool, in the context of a general-purpose ‘drill-down’ methodology that can be applied to solving a large number of problems.
+For help with more advanced usages and problems, refer to the documentation and/or websites provided for each tool.

-The final section of this ‘HOWTO’ is a collection of real-world examples which we’ll be continually adding to as we solve more problems using the tools — feel free to add your own examples to the list!
+The final section of this manual is a collection of real-world examples which we’ll be continually updating as we solve more problems using the tools — feel free to suggest additions to what you read here.

 1.2 General Setup